panchomb/ie-exercise-3/modules/dev-test-lab/lab/cost/README.md

 | [`thresholdValue75DisplayOnChart`](#parameter-thresholdvalue75displayonchart) | string | Target Cost threshold at 75% display on chart.
 Indicates whether this threshold will be displayed on cost charts. |
 | [`thresholdValue75SendNotificationWhenExceeded`](#parameter-thresholdvalue75sendnotificationwhenexceeded) | string | Target cost threshold at 75% send notification when exceeded.
 Indicates whether notifications will be sent when this threshold is exceeded. |

+### Parameter: `currencyCode`

+The currency code of the cost.
+- Required: No
+- Type: string
+- Default: `'USD'`

+### Parameter: `cycleEndDateTime`

+Reporting cycle end date in the zulu time format (e.g. 2023-12-01T00:00:00.000Z).
+Required if cycleType is set to "Custom".
+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `cycleStartDateTime`

+Reporting cycle start date in the zulu time format (e.g. 2023-12-01T00:00:00.000Z).
+Required if cycleType is set to "Custom".
+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `cycleType`

 Reporting cycle type.
 - Required: Yes
 - Type: string
 - Allowed: